Physics-Informed Implicit Neural Representation for Wireless Imaging in RIS-Aided ISAC System: INR-Based Wireless Imaging

-In summary, INR performs imaging using only the forward model and CSI measurements, similar to model-based approaches such as FT and CS.
-However, the optimization of the ROI image is realized through DL techniques, akin to data-driven methods.
-After the NN is trained, the final ROI image can be rendered by reapplying Step 1 with the desired image grid $\boldsymbol{\mathcal{G}}^{\circ}$ as input, given as
+The above online training steps have been depicted in Fig. \ref{fig-network}, requesting only one piece of CSI measurements $\mathbf{y}$.
+Moreover, Fig. \ref{fig-network} has been simplified into the dashed box of Fig. \ref{fig-compare}(c), together with the following online image generation procedure.

+After the NN is trained, its parameters have been optimized to implicitly represent the ROI image.
+To transform this implicitly embedded information into explicit images, we can reapply Step 1 in Sec. \ref{subsub-step-1-nn-inference} using the desired image grid $\boldsymbol{\mathcal{G}}^{\circ}$ as input.
+This image generation procedure is given as\footnote{ The CSI measurements $\mathbf{y}$ and the forward physical model $f(\boldsymbol{\sigma}, \boldsymbol{\Omega})$ are used to assist in NN training.
+After the training procedure, their associated image information has been extracted and embedded into NN parameters.
+Thus, the final image generation step does not utilize $\mathbf{y}$ and $f(\boldsymbol{\sigma}, \boldsymbol{\Omega})$.}

-Although the training grid $\boldsymbol{\mathcal{G}}$ is discretized, the NN implicitly learns and stores a continuous representation of the ROI image.
-Therefore, INR allows flexible output image resolution by adjusting the sampling density of $\boldsymbol{\mathcal{G}}^{\circ}$, which is infeasible for traditional model-based or data-based imaging approaches.
+where $\boldsymbol{\theta}^\star$ denote optimized NN parameters.
+Although the training grid $\boldsymbol{\mathcal{G}}$ is discretized, the NN implicitly learns and encodes a continuous representation of the ROI image.
+Therefore, INR allows flexible output image resolutions by adjusting the sampling density of $\boldsymbol{\mathcal{G}}^{\circ}$ during final image generation.
+Thus, voxel values off the training grid $\boldsymbol{\mathcal{G}}$ can be obtained, which is infeasible for traditional model-based or data-driven imaging approaches.
+This ability is presented by the simulation results in Sec. \ref{subsec-result-threeD}.